tdimitriou/VCF/README.md

 The Framework is based on [VBRichClient](http://www.vbrichclient.com) (version 5)

-*A sample project demonstrating the base functionality will be added soon.*
+*A sample project demonstrating the base functionality can be found under the __SampleApp__ sub directory.*